Scultpure

 A simple view of a complicated piece.
 The making of this work was one of exploration, outrage and humour as the notion of ‘Women belong in the kitchen’ was being pondered after a particularly difficult day…

 Women belong in safety and delight.
 A bath in corningware, a symbol of domesticity flipped on its head, rather than a confine its is comfort, and a refusal to comply.
-Get soaked’. indeed.
-A woman’s place is wherever she wants to be, be it in the kitchen, on a mountain top, or in a board room.
+I photographed this piece in my kitchen, my safe place, with fresh eggs and morning light.

 Handhelds and Oddities